NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 Note that currently the camera center *C* is not exposed in the ``.adjust`` file, so external tools cannot recreate this transform.
 This will be rectified at a future time.

+Adjustments are relative to the initial cameras, so a starting adjustment has the zero translation and identity rotation (quaternion 1, 0, 0, 0).
+Pre-existing adjustments can be specified with ``--input-adjustments-prefix``.

 .. _ba_options: